Stuycs-K/finalproject-09-harrington-astrid-zhu-ivy/DEVLOG-Ivy.md

 Since sha256 requires rightrotate and rightshift, I'm trying to code that right now.
 I know java has some built in functions for rotating integers, so I'll try to use that but I'm facing integer number too large errors.

 I worked on it a bit at home, and right rotate and right shift are now working!
 I've tried on some strings and xor produces the right result.

+### 2025-05-20 - Finished rightrotate and rightshift
+I've finished the subfunctions needed to transform the message into meesage schedule.
+It's harder to see if my function is right when everything is ones and zeroes and there are 64 cells in the array.
+It doesn't seem to work, but it has worked on individual cases, so I'll have to check that.